yunjae2/cotrace/README.md

 ## Building cotrace
 `libcotrace.so` is needed for tracing.
 Run `make` to build the library in the cotrace directory.
+To reduce the overhead of context tracing, contexts which have runtimes lower than 4ms are not traced.The threshold can be manually set using CTXFLAGS in Makefile.

 ## Buildling a program to trace